Artifact Collections in the LJAC

-Priority is given to supporting Berea College courses, faculty and student research, and other academic projects.
+As a teaching collection, we give priority to supporting Berea College courses, faculty and student research, and other academic projects.
 We do loan to other institutions, but only for short terms.
 Use our online resources linked above to explore the collections.
 Specific requests for course-use, study, or loans should be made through the curator, Christopher Miller at firstname.lastname@example.org or 859-985-3373

 Berea College faculty, courses and individual students can work with the collections in a variety of modes.
 The curator has many well-designed course sessions for encounters with objects, which can be led by the curator, the faculty member, or both.
 Such encounters can be applicable in a wide variety of disciplines and have been used in such courses as GSTR, APS, ENG, COM, MAT, TAD, SOC, HIS, and CFS.
 Learning from material culture encounters is central.
 Appalachian Studies content in not required.
-Faculty and students can also borrow artifacts and we even deliver to your office or classroom.
+Faculty and students can also borrow artifacts.
+We even deliver to your office or classroom.

 Artifact Collections Mission/Philosophy

 The LJAC Artifacts Teaching Collection exists to support teaching and study in the context of liberal arts undergraduate education.
 Our commitment to such a teaching collection, emphasizing encounters with objects as a mode of learning, drives all of our collections policies and practices.
 Our vision is to offer a truly multi-disciplinary collection that supports contemporary and future Appalachian Studies teaching and scholarship.

 Our Current Collecting of Artifacts